Not Losing Weight on Keto? Try These Weight Loss Hacks!

 To take these benefits to the next level, you can combine resistance or HIIT training with fasting to supercharge your metabolism.
 For example, I like to finish dinner at 6pm and fast (drink lots of hydrating beverages though) until 12-2pm the next day and workout around mid-day and then consume a healthy fat burning meal after the workout.

 Using essential amino acids and ketones during your fasted workouts can help you maintain and build muscle mass.
-I usually take KetoEdge (which has exogenous ketones, branched chain amino acids and adaptogens) about 30 mins before my workout and then our Amino Strong right after the workout to boost performance and lean muscle tissue development and improve exercise recovery.
+I usually take KetoEdge (which has exogenous ketones, electrolytes and adaptogens) about 30 mins before my workout and then our Amino Strong right after the workout to boost performance and lean muscle tissue development and improve exercise recovery.

 Intermittent fasting is the practice of confining your eating window to a smaller amount of time than usual.
 This means you go longer between your last meal one day and your first meal of the next.